IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://typemoon.fandom.com/wiki/Kiritsugu_Emiya" target="_blank">Kiritsugu Emiya</a>

+>“A wound that'd make an ordinary man unconscious...
+I won't lose to it.
+A wound that would kill an ordinary person...
+I won't lose to it!
+To face one who is extraordinary, <a href="https://onepiece.fandom.com/wiki/Dracule_Mihawk" target="_blank">Hawk Eyes</a>... **I can't allow myself to be ordinary!**”

+>“If I die here, then I'm a man that could only make it this far.”

+>“If I can’t even protect my captain’s dream, then whatever ambition I have is nothing but talk! <a href="https://onepiece.fandom.com/wiki/Monkey_D._Luffy" target="_blank">Luffy</a> must be the man who becomes the Pirate King!”

+― <a href="https://onepiece.fandom.com/wiki/Roronoa_Zoro" target="_blank">Roronoa Zoro</a>

+>“One day you’ll see how important it was to save the Strawhats and let them set sail.”

+― <a href="https://onepiece.fandom.com/wiki/Pedro" target="_blank">Pedro</a>

 <b id="f1">1)</b> I used to think he was a lazy guy.
 The quote is from <a href="https://einsteinpapers.press.princeton.edu/vol8-trans/176" target="_blank">this letter</a> written a week before he published correct <a href="https://en.wikipedia.org/wiki/Einstein_field_equations" target="_blank">field equations of GR or EFE</a>.
 At that point of time he was very afraid that GR will be formulated by someone before him.
 Indeed it happened as he feared and <a href="https://en.wikipedia.org/wiki/General_relativity_priority_dispute#Undisputed_facts" target="_blank">Hilbert probably found the correct field equations</a> ( $R_{\mu \nu }-{\frac {1}{2}}Rg_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$ the cosmological constant came later) independently 5 days before him.
 Even if Hilbert actually found the complete equations before him, he would still be the <b>single biggest contributor</b> to the formulation of GR because he found the equations without the trace term(i.e. $R_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$) first and was aware that he should add some term to make both sides consistent since $\nabla_{\nu} T^{\mu \nu}=0$ but $\nabla_{\nu} R^{\mu \nu }\neq 0$.
 Also Hilbert fully credited Einstein as the originator of the theory and no public priority dispute concerning the field equations ever arose between the two men during their lives.<a href="#a1">↩</a>